dotnet/Silk.NET/documentation/proposals/Proposal - SIMD (Revision).md

 ### Reciprocal of an integer

-**[To discuss]**
+**OPEN QUESTION:** what should be a reciprocal of an integer?
+Just 0?
+What is its behaviour for integer 0?

 ### IsHardwareAccelerated

 Currently, in the `feature/math-simd` branch it does not depend on the type.
 I suggest making it dependent on the type (e. g. by doing `&& IsSupported`).

-It also does not depend on the method, which may lead to worse performance than just scalar operations (for methods which use other simd methods *which* in turn use scalar operations).
-This thing **[To discuss]**
+It also does not depend on the method, which may lead to worse performance than just scalar operations (for methods which use other simd methods *which* in turn use scalar operations). **OPEN QUESTION:** how can we check that a method is hw-accelerated?

 ### How else can we guarantee the fastest code?

-How can we let the user know if a `method` x `type` x `bitness` x `target machine` indeed makes a use of HW-acceleration?
+**OPEN QUESTION:** How can we let the user know if a `method` x `type` x `bitness` x `target machine` indeed makes a use of HW-acceleration?
 Or is the fallback with loop over vector good enough?